Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 ## Article XV - Empowerment

-+ A. This constitution will take effect after it is accepted by both the Office of Student Engagement and Student Government Association of Missouri State University, and a 2/3 majority vote accepted by the members of the Zeta Nu Chapter Of Delta Sigma Phi.
++ A. This constitution will take effect after it is accepted by both the Office of Student Engagement and Student Government Association of Missouri State University, and a 2/3 majority vote of approval by the members of the Zeta Nu Chapter of Delta Sigma Phi.